Rohini and Sarvesh, Mahabalipuram

 From a chessboard dance floor to Kathakali dancers, this enchanting beach wedding was full of eclectic surprises.

 This love story began up in the clouds and was celebrated in a beguiling seaside wedding.
-Rohini and Sarvesh’s wedding was all about stunning decor, festive functions and the coming together of two cultures.
+Rohini Chopra and Sarvesh Agarwal’s wedding was all about stunning decor, festive functions and the coming together of two cultures.
 Every detail was executed perfectly by WeddingSutra Favorite – The Doli Diary, and captured in breathtaking frames by WeddingSutra Favorite – House On The Clouds.

 How They Met

 ‘Love is in the air’ is a phrase that literally describes the start of Rohini and Sarvesh’s relationship perfectly.
 The two met on a flight that took off from Singapore and landed with the duo falling in love.

 The couple’s wedding was an intimate celebration and found its perfect setting at Mahabalipuram’s serene beachfront.
 They entrusted the planning and execution of the decor to the team at The Doli Diary.
 Their first project in the gorgeous temple town, it proved to be challenging yet fun, an invigorating endevor and an all-round success.
 The task of capturing every moment of the festivities was performed to perfection by House On The Clouds.
 With a storyteller’s approach to photography, their unforgettable clicks captured the essence of the couple’s story.